Bosnian War: Breakup of Yugoslavia

 In the first multi-party election in Bosnia and Herzegovina, in November 1990, votes were cast largely according to ethnicity, leading to the success of the Bosniak Party of Democratic Action (SDA), the Serb Democratic Party (SDS), and the Croatian Democratic Union (HDZ BiH).

-Parties divided power along ethnic lines, so the president of the Presidency of the Socialist Republic of Bosnia and Herzegovina was a Bosniak, the president of the Parliament was a Serb, and the prime minister was a Croat.
-Separatist nationalist parties attained power in other republics, including Croatia and Slovenia.
+As a result, political power was distributed along ethnic lines.
+The president of the Presidency of the Socialist Republic of Bosnia and Herzegovina was a Bosniak, the president of the Parliament was a Serb, and the prime minister was a Croat.
+Similar patterns of nationalist and separatist party dominance emerged in other republics, including Croatia and Slovenia.

+Throughout 1990, preparations under the RAM Plan were developed by the SDB and a group of selected Serb officers of the Yugoslav People's Army (JNA), with the purpose of organizing Serbs outside Serbia, consolidating control of the fledgling SDS parties, and the positioning of arms and ammunition.
+The plan was meant to prepare the framework for a third Yugoslavia in which all Serbs with their territories would live together in the same state.
+According to some sources, the RAM plan was crafted in the 1980s.
+Its existence was leaked in September 1991 by Ante Marković, the Prime Minister of Yugoslavia, an ethnic Croat from Bosnia and Herzegovina.
+The existence and possible implementation of it alarmed the Bosnian government.
+Journalist Giuseppe Zaccaria summarised a meeting of Serb army officers in Belgrade in 1991, reporting they had adopted an explicit policy to target women and children as the vulnerable portion of the Muslim social structure.